aptech/docs/docs/CR-ols.rst

            type         value
         =========== ==============
         string      name of dependent variable
         scalar      index of dependent variable.
-If scalar 0, the last column of the data set will be used.
+If scalar 0, the last column of the dataset will be used.
         =========== ==============

         If *dataset* is a null string or 0: